metadata toggle

 Somogyi overswing, also called rebound hyperglycaemia, is a response to an overdose of insulin insufficient to cause, potentially fatal, hypoglycaemia.
 As hypoglycaemia begins to develop, a hormonal response is triggered which results in the release of glucose from hepatic glycogen stores.
 This results in rebound hyperglycaemia which may also manifest as glycosuria for part of the 24-hour cycle.
 There is a danger that the Somogyi overswing is interpreted as a requirement for increase in the insulin dose rather than a decrease.
 This can be avoided by basing decisions on serial blood glucose measurements rather than single point measurements.

-The ability of pet owners to recognize the signs of hypo- or hyperglycaemia and respond appropriately is very important.
+The ability of pet owners to recognise the signs of hypo- or hyperglycaemia and respond appropriately is very important.

 Overdose